bbottema/simple-java-mail/README.md

 ---

-Simple Java Mail is now available in Maven Central:
+Simple Java Mail is available in Maven Central:

 ```
 <dependency>